anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Not detailed
    * - sec.sys.016
      - Access
-     - Login access to the Platform’s components **must** be through encrypted protocols such as SSH v2 or TLS v1.2 or higher.
+     - Login access to the Platform's components **must** be through encrypted protocols such as SSH v2 or TLS v1.2 or higher.
 Note: Hardened jump servers isolated from external networks are recommended
      - :ref:`chapters/chapter06:security lcm`